kimptoc/wowactivityfeed/readme.txt

 - better links in rss feed, image/wowhead/armory/mysite etc

-- able to do armory load for specific guilds/members - speed up showing info when new items added

 - log to db when armory requested/stats of armory calls made
 - display whether armory load is still running...